The Intruders (2015 film): Plot

-Nine months after her schizophrenic mother Sophia commits suicide, 20-year-old Rose Halshford (Miranda Cosgrove) moves to Chicago with her father Jerry (Donal Logue), an architect who wants to help his daughter cope with their loss.
+Nine months after her schizophrenic mother Sophia commits suicide, 20-year-old Rose Halshford moves to Chicago with her father Jerry, an architect who wants to help his daughter cope with their loss.
 But Rose, who has suspended her studies at Stanford University for one semester, does not feel comfortable in the hundred-year-old house, and is suspicious almost immediately.

 After speaking with Leila Markby, the girl living across the street, she confirms that her new house may be hiding a dark past.
-Leila's father Howard (Tom Sizemore) soon begins to show strange behaviour.
-After an uncomfortable night, Rose is surprised by the young craftsman Noah Henry (Austin Butler), whom Jerry has hired to do some renovation work, coming into her house unexpectedly.
+Leila's father Howard soon begins to show strange behaviour.
+After an uncomfortable night, Rose is surprised by the young craftsman Noah Henry, whom Jerry has hired to do some renovation work, coming into her house unexpectedly.
 She befriends Noah, and at the same time tries to find out secrets surrounding the history of the house.

 While exploring the home, Rose finds a necklace, the head of a doll, and clues pointing to a woman named "Rachel" who lived in the house previously.
 Noah tells Rose that a few days before their moving in, he saw the windows in Rose's room locked with boards and a padlock on the door.
 Jerry is skeptical about his daughter's fears and thinks that she is delusional due to her mother's death.